rahulmatthan/rahulmatthan.github.io/exmachina/content/posts/a-dpi-for-climate-change.md

 {{< figure src="/images/a-dpi-for-climate-change.jpg" width="auto" >}}

-_AI is a probalistic, non-deterministic technology.
-This is the reason why it is capable of doing much of what we appreciate it for.
-However, this does not align with our legal system that is binary in application.
-We need to rethink our approach to liability if we are to avail the benefits of AI._
+_Brazil has developed a rural environmental registry to encourage agriculturalists to follow sustainable land use policies and promote environmental preservation.
+If transformed into a DPI it can provide other countries a useful tool that, with some adaptation, they can use to meet their own environmental targets._

 <!--more-->

 _This article was first published in The Mint.
-You can read the original at [_this link_](https://www.livemint.com/opinion/columns/well-have-to-update-legislative-frameworks-for-an-age-of-artificial-intelligence-ai-llms-software-legislation-11732519329836.html).
+You can read the original at [_this link_](https://www.livemint.com/opinion/columns/digital-public-infrastructure-could-help-the-world-fight-climate-change-dpi-cop-29-brazil-sustainability-goals-11733297323341.html).
 If you would like to receive these articles in your inbox every week please consider subscribing by clicking on this [link](https://paragraph.xyz/@exmachina)._

 ---
 When you spend so much of your time working on India’s digital public infrastructure, it is easy to overlook all the other countries that are building population-scale infrastructure.
 Sometimes to your detriment.